Skip to main content

 Furthermore, the accumulation of advanced glycation end products (AGEs) in our body can have far-reaching effects.
 AGEs can accumulate in various tissues and organs, including the skin, blood vessels, kidneys, and brain.
 This accumulation can contribute to the development of chronic diseases such as diabetes, cardiovascular disease, Alzheimer’s disease, and kidney dysfunction.

-It is important to note that glycation is a natural process that occurs in the body as part of normal metabolism.
+It is important to note that glycation is a natural process that occurs in the body as part of normal metabolism1.
 However, excessive glycation, often caused by a diet high in sugar and processed foods, can accelerate the formation of AGEs and increase the risk of health complications.

 Researchers and scientists are continually studying the effects of glycation on human health.
 By understanding the biochemical processes involved in glycation and its impact on various tissues and organs, they hope to develop strategies to mitigate its harmful effects.